Signing messages

 Digital signing is a way to ensure the authenticity and integrity of a message.
 When you sign an email in Private.Ki, you are appending a cryptographic signature generated with your private PGP key.

-This allows recipients to verify that the message was indeed from you and not altered in any way.
+Signing of a message allows recipients to verify that the message was indeed from you and not altered in any way.

 You can sign encrypted and non-encrypted messages.